 - Arts and Music

 - Students who have not passed the normal prerequisite may be admitted with approval from the Head of Department.

 - More information link

 There are generally three or four 1-hour lectures per text (the two plays have two lectures each) and a 1-hour tutorial for each text.
 Although tutorials are specifically designed to focus on your participation, there is also some opportunity in lectures for you to engage actively in discussion.

 Assessment consists of:

-- there is a 50% exam during the examination period.
+- A 50% exam during the examination period

 - Teaching Arrangements